tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   controller, the 'tunnel' list contains all TE Tunnels and TE tunnel segments originating from devices that the TE controller manages.
 * The device-specific TE data is defined in the 'ietf-te-device' module.
+* The TE interfaces in the 'ietf-te-device' module are modeled as references to existing interfaces defined in the 'ietf-interfaces' YANG module
+  {{!RFC8343}}.
+This approach ensures consistency by leveraging standardized interface definitions, allowing TE-specific parameters to be associated with interfaces already defined elsewhere, rather than redefining interface structures within the TE module."
 * Minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.
 * Suitable defaults are specified for all configurable elements.
 * Where TE functions or features might be optional within the deployed TE network, the model declares them as optional.
+* Some groupings defined in this document include "default" statements, which do not conform to the guidelines specified in Section 4.13 of
+  {{?I-D.ietf-netmod-rfc8407bis}}.
+This deviation is intentional because these groupings are specifically tailored for use within the YANG modules defined in this document as well as in {{?I-D.ietf-teas-yang-path-computation}}.
+  The customization ensures appropriate behavior and consistency across these related modules.

 # Model Overview